-ACTIVELY AT WORK means you are working at your usual place of employment and performing all of the usual and customary duties of your occupation on a regular full-time basis.
+ACTIVELY AT WORK means you are working at your usual place of employment and performing all of the usual and customary duties of your occupation on a regular full-time or permanent part-time basis.

 ANNUAL EARNINGS means the current annual salary paid by the employer, excluding overtime and bonuses.
 For disability benefits, annual earnings will be those in effect at the start of the disability period.